 In the News

-Plans are set for the 2016 reunion of the Nims Family Association hosted by David and Jane Nims.
-There is much to do in Richmond so you may wish to arrive early or extend your visit to sample the history, culture and cuisine of this cool, southern city.
+Plans are set for the 2018 reunion of the Nims Family Association.
 We hope you will come!
-Click on the 2016 Reunion link above for more information.
+Click on the 2018 Reunion link above for more information.

 When Fleur-Ange Lamothe, a Nims Family Association member from Montreal, attended the 2014 Reunion, she could have driven, or flown, or taken a train.
 Instead, Fleur-Ange decided to walk the route, reversing the original 300 mile winter march that her Nims Family ancestors had been forced to make after the raids of 1704.